What are Minnesota Inmate Records?

 How to Send Money to an Inmate in Minnesota Prison and Jail

 The MN DOC allows money to be sent to inmates for personal use, such as buying toiletries and snacks.
-A person who is not incarcerated or in another treatment facility in Minnesota can send funds to an inmate through an electronic funds transfer or by mailing a money order or cashier's check.
-Note: if parties send funds in violation of MN DOC policy, the funds are subject to being placed on hold.
+A person not incarcerated or in another treatment facility in Minnesota can send funds to an inmate through an electronic funds transfer or by mailing a money order or cashier's check.
+Note: if parties send funds violating MN DOC policy, the funds are subject to being placed on hold.
 Parties must know the incarcerated person's ID number to send funds, regardless of the individual's chosen method.

 Funds may be sent electronically using four methods: